JJNod88/pp3_quiz_game/README.md

     * i was also missing the 'i' for my iteration.
 * If i put a capital letter in, it didnt accept the result
     * I added .lower on the user input
+* Have added a score variable that incriments when a correct score is answered.
+Says undefined in the f statement in my result function.
+    * I was calling the function outside of the main quiz function.
+I called it with the for statement and it worked

 This is the Code Institute student template for deploying your third portfolio project, the Python command-line project.
 The last update to this file was: **August 17, 2021**